 We have, and continue, to keep the parish council up to date and we met formally with them in December 2019 and most recently in June 2020.

-A planning application will be submitted in early October 2020 and formal representations can be made as part of the planning application process.
+A planning application was submitted in October 2020 and formal representations can be made as part of the planning application process.

 If planning permission is approved, when will construction start on site?

 Subject to planning approval, it is anticipated that construction may commence in March 2021 and therefore the proposed site secured, and unavailable for use, from that time.
 It is likely that the site will unable to be accessed from early 2021 to enable pre-planning approval grounds investigations works to be undertaken.

 A local family run Gloucester firm EG Carter has been appointed as the principal contractor.